 The flu is contagious for a day or so before symptoms appear.
-It is suspected that COVID-19 can be spread by infected individuals who are asymptomatic, but more research is needed.
+COVID-19 can be spread by infected individuals who are asymptomatic.

 Contrary to myth, receiving packages from China is not a method of coronavirus transmission.
 The COVID-19 virus does not live long enough on surfaces like packages to pose a danger.

 Despite differences in severity and types of viruses,you can prevent all three of these illnesses in similar ways.

 More than you think you need to!
 At least eight times a day, wash your hands in warm water with soap for 20 to 30 seconds.
 Try singing “Happy Birthday” twice to keep the time.
 Make sure to include the backs of your hands and your nail beds.
 Washing your hands is the single best way to prevent the spread of all three of these illnesses (and most infectious diseases).
 Keep doing this, even when there is not a pandemic or outbreak, as part of your normal health routine—particularly before eating or preparing food, and after using the washroom.